FrancescoCappio/ReSeND/README.md

  - `ArtPainting|Cartoon|Sketch|Photo` as `<target_set>` for PACS and
    `Art|Clipart|Product|RealWorld` for OfficeHome.

+## Competitors

+If you are interested in replicating the results of the ReSeND's competitors included in the paper's tables you can refer to [this repo](https://github.com/FrancescoCappio/OODDetectionBench/tree/Resend_competitors).

 ## Citation

 If you find our code useful, please cite our paper: